ucb-152/lab6/README.md

 ## Introduction and Goals:
 The goal of this laboratory assignment is to give you an opportunity to program hardware accelerators.
 As the computational demands of AI and ML applications continue to increase, industry and research efforts have been attempting to meet these demands with Domain Specific Acceleration and custom accelerator hardware.
 As a result, an increasingly important skill is the ability to map software applications and kernels onto new architectures.

 It is important to learn how to optimize programs to take full advantage of the memory and compute engines available on the target hardware.
-There are many factors to consider when designing a kernel, such as the communication between compute engines and memory, the amount of data a compute engine can do work on at a given time, the dependencies between different computations in your kernel, and more.
+There are many factors to consider when designing a kernel, such as the communication between compute engines and memory, the amount of data a compute engine can work on at a given time, the dependencies between different computations in your kernel, and more.
 By the end of this lab, you should be able to program basic kernels on [NeuronCore](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/arch/neuron-hardware/neuron-core-v2.html#neuroncores-v2-arch), the main accelerator device in [AWS Tranium](https://aws.amazon.com/ai/machine-learning/trainium/) machines.

+There are two sections of the lab, the Directed and Open-Ended Portions.
+The Directed Portion is intended to familiarize you with programming for the Tranium accelerator, while the Open-Ended portion will allow you to explore optimizing your programs to get maximal performance out of the hardware.
+There will be many links to documentation during the lab, and we **highly** recommend you do your best to read them thoroughly.
+It will be difficult to program the accelerator, and more importantly, it will be tough to optimize your programs without background context.

+> [!NOTE]
+>
+> This lab was made possible with the support of AWS, and they will be awarding prizes to the students with the most optimal programs!
+See the [Open-Ended Prizes](#prizes) section for more details.

 ### Graded Items:
 All reports are to be submitted through [Gradescope](https://www.gradescope.com/courses/959486)